sensu-plugins/sensu-plugin/README.md

 JSON output takes one argument (the object), and adds a 'timestamp' key if missing.
 Graphite output takes two arguments, the metric path and the value, and optionally the timestamp as a third argument. `Time.now.to_i` is used for the timestamp if it is not specified.
+Statsd output takes three arguments, the metric path, the value and the type.
+Dogstatsd output takes three arguments, the metric path, the value, the type and optionally a comma separated list of tags, use colons for key/value tags, i.e. `env:prod`.
+Influxdb output takes two arguments, the measurement name and the value or a comma separated list of values, use `=` for field/value, i.e. `value=42`, optionally you can also pass a comma separated list of tags and a timestamp `Time.now.to_i` is used for the timestamp if it is not specified.

 Exit codes do not affect metric output, but they can still be used by your handlers.